aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     ![Logging](../installation/img/ASEA-Logging-Arch.png)

 ??? faq "1.6.17.
-Deploying AWS Elastic Beanstalk instances"
+How do I deploy AWS Elastic Beanstalk instances?"

-    #### Deploying AWS Elastic Beanstalk instances
+    #### How do I deploy AWS Elastic Beanstalk instances?

-    If your deployed environment contains an SCP enforcing volumen encryption of EC2 instances, your Elastic Beanstalk deployment will fail.
+    If your deployed environment contains an SCP enforcing volume encryption of EC2 instances, your Elastic Beanstalk deployment will fail.

-    The SCP will look simething like this:
+    The SCP will contain an entry like this:

     ```json
     {